auth0/laravel-auth0/README.md

 ### 4. Run the Application

-You can now run the application using the built-in PHP web server:
+You can now run the application using the built-in PHP web server.

 ```shell
 php artisan serve